Why clickstream is so important to your online business

 The best way to gain a deeper understanding of clickstream data is to have a look at particular examples.
 Below we provide a sample event for page view:

-In the table above you can see a sample of data sent from a fictional online store joesbikes.com which is based on real tracking event.
-Most essential fields are the event timestamp which allows to analyze events as time series.
+In the table above you can see a sample of data sent from a fictional online store joesbikes.com which is based on a real tracking event.
+Most essential fields are the event timestamp which allows analyzing events as time series.

 Another important part is a custom page context which describes viewed paged details.
 A notable field is search Tag, it provides what the user is searching for and if that matches the page he has viewed.
 Combining such events into a sequence allows us to see if the path user takes for purchase is optimal or there can be ways to improve it and at the same time improve conversion rate.